thanhnamit/thanhnamit.github.io/_posts/2019-06-19-reactive-techniques.markdown

 When a stream consumer subscribes to `getTweetById` method and starts the subscription by invoking `subscribe()`, the execution of the block `fromCallable` happens under the new thread scheduler `jdbcScheduler`.
 The method `subscribeOn(jdbcScheduler)` specifies the way threads are created and managed while executing the blocking code.
 Because accessing database is I/O intensive operation, the elastic thread pool is the suitable scheduler type.
-However, when the operation is CPU bound, fixed size thread pool or `parallel()` is the good choice.
+However, when the operation is CPU bound, fixed size thread pool or `parallel()` is a good choice.

 <p/>
 **Important**: do not wrap a blocking call in Mono or Flux like `Mono.just(invokeBlockingCall())`